hmchou56/centra8/spring2018webinars.md

 published: true
 ---

-[Webinar times and dates are still subject to change.
-Registration opening date will be announced here in early December 2017]
+[Webinar times and dates might be subject to change.
+Registration for each webinar is available now.
+Please add no-reply@zoom.us to your safe list so you will not miss registration confirmation and webinar time/link notification emails.]

 ## Spring 2018 Global CENTRA Webinar Series